Graves McLain Backpack Program Featured on Good Day Tulsa

 - 33% of Tulsa children live below the poverty line

-- Oklahoma school spending per student has decreased nearly 27% between 2008 and 2017
+- Oklahoma school spending per student has decreased by nearly 27% between 2008 and 2017

 With the average family spending over $100 per child on school supplies alone, these costs can quickly add up.
-Graves McLain hopes to ease the burden on Tulsa families with their Backpack Program.
+Graves McLain hopes to ease the burden on Tulsa families with their Backpack Program – a project that continues to grow with community support and assistance from other local groups.

-If you would like to donate to the Graves McLain Backpack Program, please fill out this form and a member of the Graves McLain team will contact you to discuss how you can help support this important community initiative.
+If you would like to donate to the Graves McLain Backpack Program for the upcoming school year, please fill out this form and a member of the Graves McLain team will contact you to discuss how you can help support this important community initiative.

 Graves McLain, Serious Lawyers for Serious Injuries